Ben Nelson: Governor of Nebraska (1991-1999)

 Nelson first ran for electoral office in 1990, defeating first-term Republican incumbent Orr by 4,030 votes out of over 586,000 cast.
 He was reelected in 1994 with 73% of the vote, the largest margin of victory for a governor in half a century, despite the national Republican gains that year.

-During his tenure, Nelson cut spending from the previous administration by 64%, when it was forecast to rise by 13%.
-He introduced legislation to cut crime through the Safe Streets Act and Juvenile Crime Bill, advocated for low-income families through the Kids Connection health care system, and enacted welfare reforms.
+During his tenure, he introduced legislation to cut crime through the Safe Streets Act and Juvenile Crime Bill, advocated for low-income families through the Kids Connection health care system, and enacted welfare reforms.
 He also cut taxes for over 400,000 middle-income families.

 As governor, Nelson took some conservative stances on issues in right-leaning Nebraska.
 He pushed welfare reform before it was done at a national level and opposed President Bill Clinton's efforts on health care.

 During the 1990 campaign, Nelson attacked Orr's support for a proposed low-level nuclear waste dump in the state.
 During his tenure, the Nebraska State Department of Environmental Quality denied the dump's application for an operating license, prompting a lawsuit that Nebraska settled for $145 million.

 Nelson ran for a seat in the U.S. Senate in 1996 when fellow Democrat Jim Exon retired.
 He was defeated by Republican businessman and Vietnam veteran Chuck Hagel in an upset.